 Mortgage-focused software startup Blend seeks US$4 billion valuation in US IPO

+Blend aims to sell 20 million shares priced between US$16 and US$18 each to raise up to US$360 million, it said in an amended filing on Tuesday.

-The company, which had filed confidentially for its listing in April, was last valued at US$3.3 billion after a funding round in January this year.
+The company, which had filed confidentially for its listing in April, was last valued at US$3.3 billion after a funding round in January.

-Blend's cloud-based software platform digitizes the banking experience, making it more convenient for customers from the moment they start an application for a loan or a deposit account to the moment they digitally sign the final documents.
+Blend's cloud-based software platform digitizes banking, making it more convenient for customers to borrow money or deposit cash.

+On average, more than US$5 billion in transactions are processed via the San Francisco-based company's platform every day.
+It had 291 customers including Wells Fargo & Co and Lennar Mortgage, as of last year.

+The filing follows the busiest week of the year for U.S. IPOs, which saw more than a dozen companies enter the stock markets.

+Low-interest rates brought on due to the pandemic last year have led to a rise in demand for mortgage insurance.
+Higher interest rates could hurt demand for Blend's platform, it said in the filing.

-The company was co-founded in 2012 by Nima Ghamsari, a former employee of analytics giant Palantir Technologies Inc, who now heads Blend.
-Timothy Mayopoulos, a former chief executive officer at Fannie Mae, is the president of the startup.
+Blend was co-founded in 2012 by Nima Ghamsari, its current head and a former employee of analytics giant Palantir Technologies Inc. Ghamsari will have 68per cent of the voting power after the offering, the company said.

-Blend aims to sell 20 million shares priced between US$16 and US$18 each, it said in an amended filing.
+Timothy Mayopoulos, a former chief executive officer at mortgage finance company Fannie Mae, is the president of the startup.

 Goldman Sachs & Co, Allen & Company and Wells Fargo Securities are the IPO's lead underwriters.
 Blend will list on the New York Stock Exchange under the symbol "BLND."